lun0522/lighter/README.md

 Through **GraphicsPipelineBuilder** the user may set up:

-- depth and stencil testing
+- Depth and stencil testing
-- front face direction
+- Front face direction
-- multisampling
+- Multisampling
-- vertex input bindings and attributes
+- Vertex input bindings and attributes
-- descriptor set layouts
+- Descriptor set layouts
-- push constant ranges
+- Push constant ranges
-- viewport and scissor
+- Viewport and scissor
-- render pass and subpass
+- Render pass and subpass
-- color blending
+- Color blending
-- shaders used in the pipeline
+- Shaders used in the pipeline

 We provide helper functions in *pipeline_util* for setting up the viewport, color blending and vertex input bindings and attributes.

 **ComputePipelineBuilder** can be used to set up:

-- descriptor set layouts
+- Descriptor set layouts
-- push constant ranges
+- Push constant ranges
-- shaders used in the pipeline
+- Shaders used in the pipeline

 ### 3.2.5 Render pass (render_pass)

 We provide a builder class to create instances of **RenderPass**.
 Through **RenderPassBuilder**, the user may set:

-- number of framebuffers
+- Number of framebuffers
-- attachments and associated images
+- Attachments and associated images
-- multisampling relationships
+- Multisampling relationships
-- subpasses and dependencies between them
+- Subpasses and dependencies between them

 When used to build **RenderPass**, the internal states of the builder would be preserved, hence later if any state is changed, the user can discard the old